 Careers and Outcomes

 The non-degree Principal Endorsement Program prepares candidates for principal certification and leadership positions in New Jersey public and private K-12 schools and higher education institutions.
 According to the State of New Jersey Department of Education, these positions may include assistant principal, vice-principal, principal, director, or assistant superintendent for curriculum and instruction.
 Principal certification authorizes candidates to provide educational leadership and direction as it pertains to the objectives, policies, and budgets of the school systems they serve.
 Principal certification holders may also participate in supervising and developing school operations and education programs, evaluating school staff, and providing strategic guidance to school leaders and practitioners to promote high-quality, culturally-competent instruction.

-- Photocopy or electronic copy of a New Jersey Standard Instructional Certificate or Educational Services Certificate
+- Electronic copy of a New Jersey Standard Instructional Certificate.

-- The letter of recommendation must be authored by the applicant’s current or previous school principal or superintendent, on school letterhead, certifying the completion of five years of successful, full-time employment under a New Jersey Standard Instructional Certificate or Educational Services Certificate
+- Verification of experience from the applicant’s current or previous supervisor or HR department, on school district letterhead, certifying the completion of five years of successful, full-time employment under a New Jersey Standard Instructional Certificate

 Applicants are responsible for reviewing and confirming that they meet all requirements before the application is submitted.
 Rutgers Graduate School of Education will not refund the application fee if an applicant is not accepted.

 Current Rutgers University Students:

 All applicants who are currently enrolled in a program at Rutgers University and wish to begin the certificate program while continuing their current program should contact the GSE Office of Student and Academic Services (OSAS) at email@example.com.